statichunt/statichunt/content/themes/hugo-eventre.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-01-12T00:00:00.000Z
+description: >-
-description: Eventre is a stylish event and conference theme.
+  Eventre is a stylish event and conference theme.
 It's the ideal theme for any kind of occasion, whether it's a corporate conference, casual meeting, exhibition, and so on.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: